Sakura is not amused by your ignorance!

 - The existence of Eriol’s mansion, which was destroyed and rebuilt as an amusement park in The Sealed Card.

 Fans have been making all sort of theories regarding the first point.
-The flashback to the farewell scene at the airport was also accompanied by a flashback scene where Sakura is making the pink bear (which is still not shown the the reanimated airport scene).
-Sakura wearing the same outfit as the airport scene, which has thrown people off and leaving people to assume that CLAMP and Madhouse are mixing canons, and that certain aspects of Episode 70 of the original anime series have been mixed with certain aspects of the OAD/final chapters of the original manga.
+The flashback to the farewell scene at the airport was also accompanied by a flashback scene where Sakura is making the pink bear (this bear is still not shown in the reanimated airport scene).
+Sakura wears the same outfit as the airport scene, and apparently, since she can never ever wear the same outfit twice (sarcasm), this has thrown people off and leaving people to assume that CLAMP and Madhouse are mixing canons, and that certain aspects of Episode 70 of the original anime series have been mixed with certain aspects of the OAD/final chapters of the original manga.

 However, this doesn’t make any sense on a timeline perspective (in the manga and OAD, Sakura/Syaoran were in the 6th grade during their confessions, while their anime versions were still in the fifth grade) and needlessly confuses the younger new viewers, who would not be thinking of things so intricately while watching CCS and most likely not have had access to a limited edition item such as the OAD.